nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 !!! note "New module contributions are always welcome and encouraged!"

-    If you have a module that you would like to contribute back to the commmunity, reach out on the nf-core slack or open a pull request to the modules repository.
+    If you have a module that you would like to contribute back to the community, reach out on the nf-core slack or open a pull request to the modules repository.

 Start by using the nf-core tooling to create a sceleton local module: